zeropoolnetwork/docs/docs/new-docs/01-background.md

 modified.

 With zkSNARKs we can overcome this and perform both operations privately.
-A Verifier (for example, a smart-contract) can hold the root of a Merkle tree and allow a users to replace it with a new value, only if the user supplies a zkSNARK proof that modifications satisfy some criteria (for example, that only one leaf whose index is within a certain range was modified).
+A Verifier (for example, a smart-contract) can hold the root of a Merkle tree and allow users to replace it with a new value, only if the user supplies a zkSNARK proof that modifications satisfy some criteria (for example, that only one leaf whose index is within a certain range was modified).
 We can prove Merkle proofs within a zkSNARK proof keeping them private and having Verifier store only the root hash of a (potentially huge) Merkle tree.